gammasoft71/Examples_Qt/README.md

 ## Application and messages

-[Application](Qt.Widgets/Application/Application) Shows how to create an application with QApplication.
+[Application](Qt.Widgets/Application/Application) shows how to create an application with QApplication.

-[DarkMode](Qt.Widgets/Application/DarkMode) Shows how to create a dark mode application.
+[DarkMode](Qt.Widgets/Application/DarkMode) shows how to create a dark mode application.

 ## Common Controls

-[CheckBox](Qt.Widgets/CommonControls/CheckBox) Shows how to create a check box with QCheckBox.
+[CheckBox](Qt.Widgets/CommonControls/CheckBox) shows how to create a check box with QCheckBox.

-[CheckedListWidget](Qt.Widgets/CommonControls/CheckedListWidget) Shows how to create a checked list widget with QListWidget.
+[CheckedListWidget](Qt.Widgets/CommonControls/CheckedListWidget) shows how to create a checked list widget with QListWidget.

-[ComboBox](Qt.Widgets/CommonControls/ComboBox) Shows how to create a combo box with QComboBox.
+[ComboBox](Qt.Widgets/CommonControls/ComboBox) shows how to create a combo box with QComboBox.

-[DoubleSpinBox](Qt.Widgets/CommonControls/DoubleSpinBox) Shows how to create a double spin box with QDoubleSpinBox.
+[DoubleSpinBox](Qt.Widgets/CommonControls/DoubleSpinBox) shows how to create a double spin box with QDoubleSpinBox.

-[LCDNumber](Qt.Widgets/CommonControls/LCDNumber) Shows how to create a LCD number with QLCDNumber.
+[LCDNumber](Qt.Widgets/CommonControls/LCDNumber) shows how to create a LCD number with QLCDNumber.

-[Label](Qt.Widgets/CommonControls/Label) Shows how to create a label with QLabel.
+[Label](Qt.Widgets/CommonControls/Label) shows how to create a label with QLabel.

-[LineEdit](Qt.Widgets/CommonControls/LineEdit) Shows how to create a line edit with QLineEdit.
+[LineEdit](Qt.Widgets/CommonControls/LineEdit) shows how to create a line edit with QLineEdit.

-[PictureBox](Qt.Widgets/CommonControls/PictureBox) Shows how to create a picture box with QLabel.
+[PictureBox](Qt.Widgets/CommonControls/PictureBox) shows how to create a picture box with QLabel.

-[PictureBox2](Qt.Widgets/CommonControls/PictureBox2) Shows how to create a picture box with QGraphicsPixmapItem.
+[PictureBox2](Qt.Widgets/CommonControls/PictureBox2) shows how to create a picture box with QGraphicsPixmapItem.

-[ProgressBar](Qt.Widgets/CommonControls/ProgressBar) Shows how to create a ProgressBar with QProgress.
+[ProgressBar](Qt.Widgets/CommonControls/ProgressBar) shows how to create a ProgressBar with QProgress.

-[PushButton](Qt.Widgets/CommonControls/PushButton) Shows how to create a button and Event Click with QPushButton.
+[PushButton](Qt.Widgets/CommonControls/PushButton) shows how to create a button and Event Click with QPushButton.

-[RadioButton](Qt.Widgets/CommonControls/RadioButton) Shows how to create a radio button with QRadioButton.
+[RadioButton](Qt.Widgets/CommonControls/RadioButton) shows how to create a radio button with QRadioButton.

-[Slider](Qt.Widgets/CommonControls/Slider) Shows how to create a slider with QSlider.
+[Slider](Qt.Widgets/CommonControls/Slider) shows how to create a slider with QSlider.

-[SpinBox](Qt.Widgets/CommonControls/SpinBox) Shows how to create a spin box with QSpinBox.
+[SpinBox](Qt.Widgets/CommonControls/SpinBox) shows how to create a spin box with QSpinBox.

-[SpinButton](Qt.Widgets/CommonControls/SpinButton) Shows how to create a spin button with QSpinBox.
+[SpinButton](Qt.Widgets/CommonControls/SpinButton) shows how to create a spin button with QSpinBox.

-[ToggleButton](Qt.Widgets/CommonControls/ToggleButton) Shows how to create a toggle button with QPushButton.
+[ToggleButton](Qt.Widgets/CommonControls/ToggleButton) shows how to create a toggle button with QPushButton.

-[Widget](Qt.Widgets/CommonControls/ToggleButton) Shows how to create a widget with QWidget.
+[Widget](Qt.Widgets/CommonControls/ToggleButton) shows how to create a widget with QWidget.

 ## Containers

-[Frame](Qt.Widgets/Containers/Frame) Shows how to create a frame with QFrame.
+[Frame](Qt.Widgets/Containers/Frame) shows how to create a frame with QFrame.

-[GroupBox](Qt.Widgets/Containers/GroupBox) Shows how to create a group box with QGroupBox.
+[GroupBox](Qt.Widgets/Containers/GroupBox) shows how to create a group box with QGroupBox.

-[TabWidget](Qt.Widgets/Containers/TabWidget) Shows how to create a tab widget with QTabWidget.
+[TabWidget](Qt.Widgets/Containers/TabWidget) shows how to create a tab widget with QTabWidget.

-[Window](Qt.Widgets/Containers/Window) Shows how to create a window with QMainWindow.
+[Window](Qt.Widgets/Containers/Window) shows how to create a window with QMainWindow.

 ## Menus and toolbars

-[MenuBar](Qt.Widgets/MenusAndToolbars/MenuBar) Shows how to create a menu bar with QMenu and QAction.
+[MenuBar](Qt.Widgets/MenusAndToolbars/MenuBar) shows how to create a menu bar with QMenu and QAction.

-[StatusBar](Qt.Widgets/MenusAndToolbars/StatusBar) Shows how to create a status bar with QStatusBar.
+[StatusBar](Qt.Widgets/MenusAndToolbars/StatusBar) shows how to create a status bar with QStatusBar.

 ## Components

-[Cursors](Qt.Widgets/Components/Cursors) Shows how to associate cursor to widget with QCursor.
+[Cursors](Qt.Widgets/Components/Cursors) shows how to associate cursor to widget with QCursor.

-[Timer](Qt.Widgets/Components/Timer) Shows how to create a Timer with QTimer.
+[Timer](Qt.Widgets/Components/Timer) shows how to create a Timer with QTimer.

 ## Dialogs

-[ColorDialog](Qt.Widgets/Dialogs/ColorDialog) Shows how to create a ColorDialog with QColorDalog.
+[ColorDialog](Qt.Widgets/Dialogs/ColorDialog) shows how to create a ColorDialog with QColorDalog.

-[FolderBrowserDialog](Qt.Widgets/Dialogs/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with QFileDialog.
+[FolderBrowserDialog](Qt.Widgets/Dialogs/FolderBrowserDialog) shows how to create a FolderBrowserDialog with QFileDialog.

-[FontDialog](Qt.Widgets/Dialogs/FontDialog) Shows how to create a FontDialog with QFontDialog.
+[FontDialog](Qt.Widgets/Dialogs/FontDialog) shows how to create a FontDialog with QFontDialog.

-[MessageBox](Qt.Widgets/Dialogs/MessageBox) Shows how to create a MessageBox with QMessageBox.
+[MessageBox](Qt.Widgets/Dialogs/MessageBox) shows how to create a MessageBox with QMessageBox.

-[OpenFileDialog](Qt.Widgets/Dialogs/OpenFileDialog) Shows how to create an OpenFileDialog with QFileDialog.
+[OpenFileDialog](Qt.Widgets/Dialogs/OpenFileDialog) shows how to create an OpenFileDialog with QFileDialog.

-[SaveFileDialog](Qt.Widgets/Dialogs/SaveFileDialog) Shows how to create an SaveFileDialog with QFileDialog.
+[SaveFileDialog](Qt.Widgets/Dialogs/SaveFileDialog) shows how to create an SaveFileDialog with QFileDialog.

 ## Others

-[LCDNumber2](Qt.Widgets/Others/LCDNumber2) Shows how to create a LCD number with QLCDNumber.
+[LCDNumber2](Qt.Widgets/Others/LCDNumber2) shows how to create a LCD number with QLCDNumber.

+[Wiggly](Qt.Widgets/Others/Wiggly) shows how to animate a user control using QBasicTimer and timerEvent().
+In addition, the example demonstrates how to use QFontMetrics to determine the size of text on screen.

 ## Download